-The power units available with REVOLT are: Rotax 912 UL 80 hp and 912 ULS 100 hp.
+The power units available with Revo are: Rotax 912 UL 80 hp, 912 ULS 100 hp, or 912 iS 100 hp.
 The Rotax engines are a 4 stroke engine designed and built in Austria.
 The Rotax engine is fitted with a gearbox (2.43:1 reduction ratio), which delivers smooth thrust via a reduction drive.
 A ground adjustable propeller makes this power unit the ultimate in performance and reliability.